PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 cd myNewFolder
 ```

-After your run this command you will see that the current folder has changed.
+After your run this command you will see that the current folder has changed!

 ```
 ~/cli$ cd myNewFolder
 ~/cli/myNewFolder$
 ```

-We can also make files using the touch command.
+HA!
+We can also make new files using the touch command.

 ```
 touch myNewFile
 ```

 Run the above command.
 Now run the list command.
-You should see the following in your shell.
+Your Shell should look like this.

 ```
 ~/cli/myNewFolder$ touch myNewFile